 4. CONCLUSION

-The results from the present study revealed that, evaluation of chemical intensive module for management of major insect-pests and diseases in Groundnut would reduce the Jassids and Spodoptera infestation, Collar rot and stem rot incidence, Late leaf spot leaf spot intensity and further increased the pod and haulm yield in Groundnut.
+The results from the present study revealed that, evaluation of chemical intensive module for management of major insect-pests and diseases in groundnut would reduce the Jassids and Spodoptera infestation, collar rot and stem rot incidence, Late leaf spot intensity and further increased the pod and haulm yield in groundnut.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)